 The Pharmacy Benefit Management Institute (PBMI) provides research and education to help health care benefit executives work with pharmacy benefit managers to improve the design and management of drug benefit programs.

 June 10, 2015, AstraZeneca voluntarily recalled Nexium (esomeprazole magnesium) delayed release 20mg capsules.
 The Class II recall was prompted as a result of a retail pharmacist finding Seroquel (atypical antipsychotic quetiapine fumarate) in an unopened bottle of what should have been Nexium.

 The recalled bottles are labeled Lot #FC0064 with an expiration date of May 2017.
 This lot contains 34,524 bottles of Nexium being recalled.

 For those members that have this product, it is suggested that they contact their pharmacy.

 For those members who use mail order, Benecard Central Fill has not dispensed any recalled lots of Nexium.

-Although no adverse health reactions have been associated with this recall, patients in possession of this product should contact the pharmacy or doctor’s office at which it was obtained.
+No adverse health reactions have been associated with this recall.
 If you have any questions about this recall please contact your local retail pharmacist or speak to your doctor.

 Adverse events that may be related to the use of this product may also be reported to the United States Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting Program either online, by regular mail or by fax: